kbob/kbob.github.io/_posts/2018-09-29-deep-synth-audio-rework.md

 layout: post
 title: 'Deep Synth: Audio Rework'
 ---
+This is Part 2 of several.
+[Start at the beginning.](/2018/09/27/deep-synth-introduction)

 The Deep Synth project grew out of the 1Bitsy-1UP project.
 So let me tell you about the 1UP and its audio section.